scott45/Django-RestfulAPI/README.md

 # Django RestfulAPI
-This is a basic application that shows the use of the django-rest-framework. you can access the data on any device from the datababse.
+This is a basic application that shows the use of the django-rest-framework (DRF). you can access the data on any device from the datababse.

 > covered intro to django framework